Keller Chryst

 Keller Joseph Chryst (born November 17, 1995) is an American former football quarterback.
 He played college football at Tennessee and Stanford.

-Early years
+Early life

 Chryst attended Weddington High School in Weddington, North Carolina for his freshman year before transferring to Palo Alto High School in Palo Alto, California.
 During his career he passed for 7,326 yards and 85 touchdowns.
 Chryst was considered a four-star recruit and ranked among the top quarterbacks in his class.
 He committed to Stanford University to play college football.